arafato/azure-core-concepts-book/README.md

 of the Azure AD service that an organization receives and owns when it signs up for a Microsoft cloud service such as Azure, Microsoft Intune, or Office 365.
 Each Azure AD tenant is distinct and separate from other Azure AD tenants.

+An Azure AD tenant has always the following domain assigned **.onmicrosoft.com.* For example, if you sign up with your MS consumer account *joe.doe@outlook.com* and Azure AD tenant is automatically created for you similiar to *joedoeoutlook.onmicrosoft.com*.

 A tenant houses the users in a company and the information about them - their passwords, user profile data, permissions, and so on.
 It also contains groups, applications,